ElishaKay/MySQL-Node-Angular/README.md

+<h1>Segment Your Customers and Send them highly targeted emails</h1>

 "# MySQL-Node-Angular"

 The app allows you to send automated emails with MySQL and Node, and includes an Angular front-end with EJS and UI-Router for a single-page-application experience.

-The app also uses <a href="https://www.npmjs.com/package/node-schedule">'node-schedule'</a> to automatically send the results from a MySQL database to any user.
+The app also uses <a href="https://www.npmjs.com/package/node-schedule">'node-schedule'</a> to automatically send the results of a MySQL database to your choice of email address[es].

+<h2>How It Works</h2>

+The app is kind of like an email server - which allows you to send customized emails to your choice of clients.
+It runs on MailGun.
+So, you have to first create a Mailgun account.

+Once you've done that, within your .env file, we give you the option to add 2 databases.
+The first database is the database that will hold all the information regarding your email server - the schedules for specific mails to go out, saved segments of users, and saved content for emails.

+The second database connection is for the db that you want to segment your audience from and to pull data from for custom reports.

+<h2>Steps For Getting Started</h2>

 Step 1: Create a database - any name.